Augmentation varieties and disk potentials III: The augmentation variety

-for some abelian ring $G(\varphi)$, considered as a trivial complex.
+for some commutative $G(\Lambda)$-ring $G(\varphi)$, considered as a trivial complex.
+A {\em graded augmentation} is defined similarly, by requiring that $\varphi$ is a dga map and $G(\varphi)$ is concentrated in degree zero. \end{definition}

 In particular, any augmentation must vanish on the image of the differential $\delta$.
-By the second part in this series, any tamed filling $L$ gives rise to an augmentation with target $G(\varphi) = \hat{G}(L)$ where $\hat{G}(L)$ is a completed group ring on the first homology $H_1(L)$.
+By the second part \cite{BCSW2} in this series, any tamed Lagrangian filling $L$ of $\Lambda$ gives rise to an augmentation with target $G(\varphi) = \hat{G}(L)$ where $\hat{G}(L)$ is a completed group ring on the first homology $H_1(L)$.

-.1in A {\em graded augmentation} is defined similarly, by requiring that $\varphi$ is a dga map and $G(\varphi)$ is concentrated in degree zero.
+\begin{example} Consider the dga $CE(\Lambda)$ for the Clifford Legendrian $\Lambda \subset S^{2n-1}$ where $\Lambda$ has the standard spin structure and is equipped with the standard Morse data.
+The generators